-As at 31 December 2020 and throughout the period, the Bank complied with the capital requirements that were in force as set out by the PRA.
+As of 31 December 2021, and throughout the period, the Bank complied with the capital requirements that were in force as set out by the PRA.

-The Bank's regulatory capital as at 31 December 2020 consisted of CET1 Capital in the form of ordinary share capital and reserves with regulatory deductions and Tier 2 capital representing subordinated debt.
+The Bank's regulatory capital as of 31 December 2021 consisted of CET1 Capital in the form of ordinary share capital and reserves with regulatory deductions, and Tier 2 capital representing subordinated debt.
 The Bank issued £5.69m of subordinated debt on 23 December 2020 with a maturity of 10 years.
-The full £5.69m is eligible as Tier 2 capital as at 31 December 2020.
+The full £5.69m is eligible as Tier 2 capital as at 31 December 2021.
 Article 437 of the CRR requires the Bank to disclose the main features of capital instruments.
 This is included in Appendix B. The Bank has no AT1 capital.